Musashi13/HELP/README.md

 user must have access to compromised wallet

-compromised wallet must be open in secondary browser for signature verification
+compromised wallet must be open in secondary browser or another shell for signature verification

 # User Inputs
 compromised wallet public address=()